|

 five years.
 The promise of a full section of land brought a

-wave of land seekers into the sandhill areas of the state.
+wave of land seekers into the sand hill areas of the state.

 Today, there are several businesses